Azure/fable-sdk-samples/README.md

 - Check out the SDK and frontend READMEs
 - `dotnet tool restore` (once)
 - `dotnet fake build` to build or
-- `dotnet fake built -t start` to start, then open `http://localhost:8090` in a browser to open the sample
+- `dotnet fake built -t start` to start the local server, then open `http://localhost:8090` in a browser to open the sample

 ## Contributing